-- (1) OpenIntro Statistics 4th Ed.
+- (2) OpenIntro Statistics 4th Ed.
 Diez, D. Barr, C. D., and Cetinkaya- Rundel Mine. - (a) Free and available to download here: https://leanpub.com/os (4th edition) - (b) This is an excellent textbook that is less conversational but contains clearly explained concepts.
-A nice feature of the text and website is that many of the examples and vignettes used to illustrate the concepts are based on real applications of statistics. - (2) Stats: Data and Models 4th Canadian edition, by Richard D. De Veaux, Paul F. Velleman, David E. Bock, Augustin M. Vukov, and Augustine C.M.
+A nice feature of the text and website is that many of the examples and vignettes used to illustrate the concepts are based on real applications of statistics. - (3) Stats: Data and Models 3rd Canadian edition or the latest edition, by Richard D. De Veaux, Paul F. Velleman, David E. Bock, Augustin M. Vukov, and Augustine C.M.
 Wong.
-4th ed. - (a) This textbook is available at the University of Toronto bookstore.
-It is written in a conversational style.
-Most concepts are clearly explained and there are lots of fun and interesting vignettes that illustrate statistical concepts.